Valorayne/r6picker/README.md

 ## Setup

 ### Requirements

 - NPM
 - Your own Mongo DB

 ### Backend

 ```
-cd backend
-npm i
-MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run start
+MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run start-backend
 ```

 Operator and map data is drawn from the database.
 Operator data can automatically be imported via the following command

 ```
 MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run update-operators
 ```

 Unfortunately, there is currently no way to automatically import map data.
 Thus it's necessary to add this data manually.

 ### Frontend

 ```
-cd frontend
-npm i
-npm run dev
+npm run start-frontend
 ```

-Now the app should be running at http://localhost:5173/
+Now the app should be running at http://localhost:5000/

 ## Credits